helkey/url-shorten/README.md

   limit the scanning of large numbers of potential URLs (by CAPTCHAS and IP blocking), and avoid generation of sequential URL addresses.

-The cost of adversarially scanning the 7-bit standard Bit.ly address space was $37k in 2016 [Shmatikov].
+The adversarial cost of scanning the 7-bit standard Bit.ly address space was $37k in 2016 [Shmatikov].
 The cost of Internet transit dropped 36% per year from 2010-2015 [BandwidthPriceTrends].
 Using these two data points, we can project that by 2022 it will be possible to scan all of a 10-character URL space for around $10M, so even the highest security level